NHSDigital/communications-manager-api/CONTRIBUTING.md

 Other branch prefixes that can be used are `chore`, and `fix`.

 The only merge strategy via Github is `Squash and merge`.
-If the merging is performed locally, every effort should be made to ensure only one commit is merged into the default branch.
+If the merging is performed locally, every effort should be made to ensure only one commit is merged into the `release` branch.
 This is to keep a clean, concise history.

 ### Commit messages
 Commit messages should be formatted as follows: